Nelson and Colne College

 After a competitive and thorough tender process, we were thrilled to be awarded the contract to provide the college with 250 bespoke Lenovo laptops.
 Alongside our sales team having access to fantastic pricing we also offered Nelson and Colne custom imaging, extended warranties (set up by VeryPC), asset tag management and free custom branding.

-One of the key things that makes us unique compared to other IT providers is that we can customise to your needs, even on Tier 1 products and devices.
+One of the key things that makes us unique compared to other IT providers is that we can customise to your needs, even on products and devices that aren't made by us.
 By offering Nelson and Colne College these additional customisations it saved the college IT department vital time.

 "We are extremely pleased with the products and level of service we received.
 Throughout the process, we received regular updates from the VeryPC team who were always friendly and efficient."